-All 17 UWC schools and colleges provide a two-year pre-university education for students aged between 16 and 19 years.
+All 18 UWC schools and colleges provide a two-year pre-university education for students aged between 16 and 19 years.
 In these final two years of secondary school, the academic curriculum is the International Baccalaureate Diploma Programme (IBDP).
 At most UWC schools and colleges, students in the IBDP years are boarding students, learning and living on campus in a diverse UWC community.

 There are two main ways that you can apply to study for the IB Diploma Programme at a UWC boarding school:

-- Through the UWC national committee in your country of residence or citizenship
+- Through the UWC National Committee in your country of residence or citizenship

 - Through the UWC Global Selection Programme (GSP)

 Most students in the IBDP years at UWC are selected through one of UWC's national committees.
-Representing UWC in over 155 countries and territories, UWC national committees form a global network which seeks and selects students with great potential from around the world, often in the most unlikely places.
+Representing UWC in over 159 countries and territories, UWC national committees form a global network which seeks and selects students with great potential from around the world, often in the most unlikely places.

-The application process is guided by the individual national committee.
-Find out if you are eligible to apply through UWC Hong Kong Committee.
+you would be eligible to apply through the UWC Hong Kong Committee.

-UWC Global Selection Programme (Fee-paying route)
+UWC Global Selection Programme (for fee payers only)

 The UWC Global Selection Programme (GSP) is an application route for the International Baccalaureate Diploma Programme (IBDP) for a limited number of places with no financial assistance.
 Currently, you can apply to Li Po Chun UWC via this route.